ZinderAsh/pokefirered/README.md

 - You can still catch fish
 - Turns for Thrash, Outrage, Petal Dance, Uproar

+AI Updates:
+- Knows that it always crits
+- Understands Safeguard slightly better for certain effects
+- Will usually only increase evasiveness once
+- No longer considers certain effects risky, and will use them more often
+- Uses Future Sight less
+- Really likes Ancient Power

 Other changes:
 - You can run anywhere, also before getting the shoes